natereinhardt/DeteLab-XSS-Experiment/README.md

 # DeterLab-XSS-Experiment

-## Trying to find explotes in angular to demo possible XSS attacks
+## Trying to find exploits in angular to demo possible XSS attacks